 and why it benefits them.

 By 2030 we predict consumers will be on the front foot with their conscious credentials: information-hungry and downright demanding of brands.
-While we care deeply about the plastics problem, it’s a macro problem that for most of us lacks urgency on a personal level.
+While we care deeply about the climate crisis and the plastics problem, it’s a macro problem that for most of us lacks urgency on a personal level.

 However, in the future, your micro environment is going to be your top priority.
 According to Foresight Factory, a whopping 77% of us are already expressing concern about the quality of the air we breathe.
 Managing the health impact of air pollution is a growing problem, which presents brands with an opportunity to solve it for us.